Connect with APA

 - Students.
 Take advantage of opportunities for leadership, make professional connections, showcase your work, receive expert career guidance, and much more.

 - New Planners.
 Apply skills and training to benefit your community.
 Find jobs, share your planning passion with colleagues near and far, and become AICP certified.

 Recognition for Exceptional Achievements

 Inspire the planning profession to build the best communities and become the best planners possible: nominate or apply for prestigious awards, honors, or certifications.

 - Fellow of AICP

 Want to give back to the profession or do more to advance planning than your current job allows?
 Ready to make new connections or deepen existing ones?
-Find out about all available volunteer opportunities — from Community Planning Assistance Teams to APA Ambassadores to mentoring to peer reviewing, and much more.
+Find out about APA Board, AICP Commission, and Student Representatives Council opportunities.